 Ask your partner something new

 Communication is the determining factor of success for every relationship.
 It’s nice to ask how your partner’s day went, but it’s boring when you ask over and over again.
 Enhance your conversation by putting in the extra effort to question your significant other on something more specific.
-Through this adjusted approach, you avoid falling into routine and begin holding more meaningful discussions.
+Through this adjusted approach, you avoid falling into a routine and begin holding more meaningful discussions.

 Express your appreciation